WUSTL-CSPL/LLMJailbreak/README.md

 # Hardware and Software Dependencies

 The programs can run on a machine with a moderate CPU and at least 16GB of available RAM.
 No other specialized hardware is required for execution.
 The Python environment was set up using Miniconda 4.12.0 on Ubuntu 22.0.4.
 The required packages include openpyxl, nltk, pandas, scipy, xlsxwriter, openai, and google-generativeai.
+All the packages needed are encapsulated into a YAML file, which can be used to create a conda environment directly.
 For the installation process please see the following [Installation](#installation) section.

 # Installation